World Championships: Norway's Karsten Warholm wins 400m hurdles gold

 "I truly don't believe it," said Warholm.
 "I've worked so hard for this but I don't know what I have done.
 This is an amazing feeling.
 I'm world champion, that's crazy."

-Miller-Uibo seemed to have her own final in the bag as she maintained her lead over a fading Felix into the final 30m.
+Miller-Uibo seemed to have her own final in the bag as she maintained her lead over a fading Felix into the final 30 metres.

 The Bahamian then appeared to pull a muscle, her left foot catching on the track as all her momentum died.